Asheville, North Carolina: Local government

 The City of Asheville operates under a council–manager government, via its charter.
 A mayor and a six-member city council are elected at-large for staggered four-year terms.
-The City Council appoints a city manager, a city attorney, and a city clerk.
-The City Council appoints a vice-mayor from among its members.
+The city council appoints a city manager, a city attorney, and a city clerk.
+The city council appoints a vice-mayor from among its members.
 In the absence or disability of the mayor, the vice-mayor performs the mayoral duties.
-City Council determines the needs to be addressed and the degree of service to be provided by the administrative branch of city government.
+The city council determines the needs to be addressed and the degree of service to be provided by the administrative branch of city government.

 The Governor of North Carolina maintains an official secondary residence, the North Carolina Governor's Western Residence, in Asheville.

 In 2005 Mayor Charles Worley signed the U.S. Conference of Mayors Climate Protection Agreement and in 2006 the City Council created the Sustainable Advisory Committee on Energy and the Environment.
 In 2007 the Council became the first city on the East Coast to commit to building all municipal buildings to LEED Gold Standards and to achieve 80 percent energy reduction of 2001 standards by 2040.
 Also in 2007 the Council signed an agreement with Warren Wilson College stating the intent of the city and college to work together toward climate partnership goals.

 Following President Donald Trump's decision to remove the United States from the Paris Agreement, Mayor Esther Manheimer was one of the original 61 mayors to commit to uphold the agreement in the city.

 On July 14, 2020, the Asheville City Council voted unanimously to approve reparations to the city's Black citizens.
 The move came during the 2020 George Floyd protests.
 The resolution called for increased investment in Black communities in the city.
 The Buncombe County Board of Commissioners soon followed the adoption of the measure.
 The protest also started a move to remove and replace the Vance Monument in the city, concluding in its removal in May 2021.